Sergeus/Sergeus.github.io/_posts/2024-03-17-PunctuationUnown.md

 inline_title: true
 ---

-Unown, the alphabet Pokémon has been around since Generation 2 (Gold & Silver).
+Unown, the alphabet Pokémon, has been around since Generation 2 (Gold & Silver).
 Today I have a tidbit about *Heart* Gold & *Soul* Silver, the remakes from 2010.

 There are 26 obvious Unown, one for each letter of the Roman alphabet.